RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

 ---

-**12-week course on parallel computing with GPus** starting 2021-02-07.
+**12-week course on parallel computing with GPUs** starting 2021-02-07.
 The course has been designed as an undergraduate 4th year module for the Dept of Computer Science but is available to staff and PhD Students (as part of the DDP program) and regularly has staff and PhD student enrollment.
 The first 3 weeks are focused on teaching C and OpenMP followed by GPU programming with CUDA C.
 Lectures are provided as pre-recorded mini lectures and there are 2 hours of scheduled support per week to undertake practical lab classes.
 Assessment is not required for DDP or staff participants.
 If you are interested in enrolling as a PhD student then please do so via [DDP](https://www.sheffield.ac.uk/rs/ddpportal/reg).
-You will need to contact the DDP team to enroll (https://www.sheffield.ac.uk/rs/ddpportal/enquiry).
+You will need to [contact the DDP team to enroll](https://www.sheffield.ac.uk/rs/ddpportal/enquiry).
 Staff interested in enrolling for the module should contact `p.richmondsheffield.ac.uk`.

 ---

-[LunchBytes](https://rse.shef.ac.uk/community/lunch-bytes/) is a monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure.
+[**LunchBytes**](https://rse.shef.ac.uk/community/lunch-bytes/) is a monthly series of **short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure**.
 Through these talks we come together as a community to discuss best practices and useful methods/tools.
 If you're interested in curating a session or giving a talk, get in touch at: lunchbytes-organisers-group@sheffield.ac.uk

-The ****next LunchBytes** event will be in early to mid March, with a provional theme of **Making GPU programming more accessible**.
+The **next LunchBytes event** will be in early to mid March, with a provional theme of **Making GPU programming more accessible**.
 The exact date and details of talks will be advertised soon via the RSE team's [mailing list](https://groups.google.com/a/sheffield.ac.uk/g/rse-group).

+---

+ITS have announced 2021 dates for [**lots more Linux, shell scripting, HPC and numerous Python workshops**][its-workshops].
+Follow the link for dates and registration info.

 ---